RelFost/Relfost.Plugins/README.md

 ## Introduction

-The `Dependies` class is designed to manage and verify the loading status of plugin dependencies in the Oxide framework.
+The `Dependies` class is designed to manage and verify the loading status of plugin dependencies in the Oxide and Carbon.
 This class allows you to initialize a set of dependencies, periodically check their load status, and trigger a callback once all dependencies are loaded.

 ## Features